 In the seated position, it’s hard to imagine a Business Class seat done better.
-However, when it comes to sleeping starting with the complicated way to turn it into a sleeper bed which involved putting the seat into its upright position, standing up yourself, and then manually fold the seatback forward.
-The cabin crew are there to help and will make up the bed for you (thankfully!).
+However, when it comes to sleep, starting with the complicated way to turn it into a sleeper bed which involved putting the seat into its upright position, standing up yourself, and then manually fold the seatback forward.
+The cabin crew is there to help and will make up the bed for you (thankfully!).

 Once flat, you need to lay diagonally on the bed and force your feet in a narrow cubby to stretch straight.
 This means the bed is not comfortable for travelers who prefer to sleep on their side.
-The only exception are the bulkhead seats on row 11 and 19, which feature a full-width ottoman (center seats) or larger foot rest combined with an ottoman (window seats) instead of a narrow footrest.
+The only exception is the bulkhead seats on row 11 and 19, which feature a full-width ottoman (center seats) or larger footrest combined with an ottoman (window seats) instead of a narrow footrest.
 Thus, they are the best seats on the plane (and far superior to all other Business Class seats).

-What are the best Business Class seats on Singapore Airlines’s A350-900?
+What are the best Business Class seats on Singapore Airlines’ A350-900?

-Bulkhead seats on row 11 and 19 are far superior to all other seats since they feature a full-width ottoman instead of a narrow footrest, allowing a much more comfortable sleeping position.
+Bulkhead seats on rows 11 and 19 are far superior to all other seats since they feature a full-width ottoman instead of a narrow footrest, allowing a much more comfortable sleeping position.

-The seats from row 19 to 22 are located in their own little private cabin and are therefore highly recommended.
+The seats from rows 19 to 22 are located in their own little private cabin and are therefore highly recommended.

 I suggest avoiding the window seats in row 17 and center seats in row 18 due to their proximity to the galley and lavatories.
 Row 22 because it is also located in front of the Premium Economy bassinet seats (so you may end up being close to young children).

 Amenity Kit On Singapore Airlines

 Unfortunately, Singapore Airlines doesn’t offer amenity kits in Business Class on any flights.
 Passengers in the premium cabin only receive slippers, socks, and eyeshades.
-Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion, and perfume – are available through in the toilets.
+Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion, and perfume – are made available in the toilets.